BYS Team

 Helen Burke, LMHC, Clinical Supervisor

-Advice for my teenage self: There is nothing wrong with you – trust in your goodness and worthiness of love and acceptance.
+Advice for my teenage self: There is nothing wrong with you – trust in your goodness and worthiness of love and belonging.

 Favorite quote: “Remember the earth whose skin you are: red earth, black earth, yellow earth, white earth, brown earth, we are earth.
 Remember the plants, trees, animal life who all have their tribes, their families, their histories, too.
 Talk to them, listen to them.
 They are alive poems.” ~ Jay Harjo